ilgigion/HELLOWORLD/README.md

 # HELLOWORLD
-cout << "Hello everybody, it's my first repository ☻"
+cout << "Hello everybody, this is my first repository ☻"